ewfx/gaidp-blizzard/README.md

 ### **2️⃣ Intelligent Information Retrieval 🔍**

 - **HuggingFace Sentence Transformers** were used to generate **vector embeddings** for document chunks.
+- **Vector Embedding Fine Tuning** using MatryoshkaLoss, this helps the embedding to understand the model context.
 - **Pinecone** stored and indexed these embeddings for **fast similarity search** on policy-related queries.
 - A **Cross-Encoder (sentence-transformers)** was implemented for **reranking search results**, improving accuracy.